 You'll note a distinct lack of "magic bullet" or "fringe" category modifications here (particularly additives and infomercial gadgets).
-To understand why they're omitted, spend some time at this site: Fuel saving - a professional engineer's view.
+To understand why they're omitted, spend some time in our "Unicorn Corral".

 Disclaimer: some of the modifications on this list may be illegal in some areas.
 Some could alter your vehicle's driveability or handling characteristics.
 Others may be potentially damaging, depending on the skill of the mechanic and the ability of the driver to monitor his/her vehicle.

 So don't be stupid!
 Make safety your first priority.

 Fuel economy instrumentation is one of the simplest and most effective mods you can make.
 The ScanGauge fuel economy computer (shameless plug: we sell these here) is the plug-and-play tool of choice for most people who own 1996 or newer North American market vehicles.